 \subsubsection{Design of TMB}

-TMB, depicted in Fig.~\ref{fig:architecture}(b), is designed to learn inter-channel relationships, which facilitates better utilization of neighboring information and preserves temporal consistency.
-Serving as the core structure of TMB, the Temporal Mamba is analogous to the aforementioned SMB but employs a different scanning strategy.
-Specifically, we opt for forward and backward scanning~\cite{zhu2024vision} on the flattened temporal sequences, given that there is only one dimension on the temporal axis, as illustrated in Fig.~\ref{fig:architecture}(c.2).
-This bidirectional scanning enables effective modeling of the interrelations across the temporal domain.
+TMB, depicted in Fig.~\ref{fig:architecture}(b), is designed to learn inter-frame relationships that enhance the utilization of neighboring information, thereby alleviating moire patterns and preserving temporal consistency throughout the video sequence.
+Serving as the core structure of TMB, the Temporal Mamba is analogous to the aforementioned Spatial Mamba but employs a different scanning strategy.
+Specifically, we opt for forward and backward scanning~\cite{zhu2024vision} on the flattened temporal sequences, given that the temporal axis is one-dimensional, as illustrated in Fig.~\ref{fig:architecture}(c.2).
+This bidirectional scanning effective models the interrelations across the temporal domain.

 To enhance temporal information interactions, we introduce a CAB to exploit the inter-channel relationship among features.
-As shown in Fig.~\ref{fig:CABAFB}(b), CAB consists of two standard convolutional layers with a GELU activation and a channel attention (CA) module.
-For computational efficiency, the number of channel in the two convolutional layers is compressed by a constant $\gamma$.
-For an input feature with $C$ channels, the number of channels in the output feature after the first convolutional layer is reduced to $\frac{C}{\gamma}$ and then expanded back to $C$ channels through the second layer.
+As shown in Fig.~\ref{fig:CABAFB}(b), CAB consists of a set of convolutional layers with different kernel size ($k=1,3,5$) and a channel attention (CA) module.
+We utilize convolutional kernels of varying sizes to capture temporal dependencies across diverse temporal length.
+This parallel architecture enables the network to learn the most effective kernel configurations, thereby enhancing its ability to model complex temporal patterns.
 Subsequently, a standard CA module~\cite{zhang2018image} adaptively rescales channel-wise features.
-Finally, the output of the TMB can be computed by the weighted summation of the output from Temporal Mamba $\mathbf{X}_{TM}$ and CAB $\mathbf{X}_{TM}$ as $ \mathbf{X}_{TMB} = \mathbf{X}_{TM} + \alpha_2 \mathbf{X}_{CAB} $, where $\alpha_2$ serves as the pre-defined weighting coefficient in TMB that enables the model to effectively integrate temporal dependencies while maintaining overall feature coherence.
+Finally, the output of the TMB can be computed by the weighted summation of the output from Temporal Mamba $\mathbf{X}_{TM}$ and $\mathbf{X}_{CAB}$ as $ \mathbf{X}_{TMB} = \mathbf{X}_{TM} + \alpha_2 \mathbf{X}_{CAB} $, where $\alpha_2$ serves as the pre-defined weighting coefficient in TMB that enables the model to effectively integrate temporal dependencies while maintaining overall feature coherence.